cjqzhao/grpc-codelabs/codelabs/grpc-rust-getting-started/README.md

 > [!NOTE]
 >  port can be configured by passing in `port` flag.
 Defaults to `50051`

-First, import the necessary Crates and also use the data module to instantiate a RouteGuideService.
+The features that RouteGuideService will instianted with will be from `route_guide_db.json` and will need a helper function from `data.rs`.
+Uncomment the load function in `data.rs`.
 Then, fill in main().

 ```rust
 mod data;